 But I don't want to be too hard on Suunto either.
 They know perfectly well in the hole they're in and don't need anyone to tell them.

-In the end they'll get out of the hole, because they've all done it.
-They haven't been the first or the last to "screw up" in this way with a launch.
-There's Polar, who launched the V800 to the market without any support for open water swimming.
+They will eventually get out of the hole, because they all have.
+They have been neither the first nor the last to "screw up" in this way with a launch.
+There is Polar, which launched the V800 to the market without any support for open water swimming.
 A triathlon watch!
 It has still been receiving basic functions throughout this 2016, getting a very competent watch after numerous updates.
 Its problem is that it will drag that premature launch throughout its commercial life.

 Don't think that Garmin is also exempt from similar mistakes, it has also had its moments...
-Remember the bracelet launch fiasco Vivosmart HR It took them several months to get everything in order after the launch just to get to the Christmas campaign, not to mention the Garmin Epix, which they prefer not to comment on at all.
+Remember the bracelet launch fiasco Vivosmart HR barely a year ago, to which I also had to give "wax" in its analysis.
+They needed several months to put everything in order after launching just in time for the Christmas campaign.
+Not to mention the Garmin Epix, which they prefer not to comment on at all.

 It's not just a question of resources.
 If we go to other markets, there you have the Formula 1 and the budgets that go with it.
 Still, the Mclaren - Honda team has been crawling around the circuits for two years, and not just because of a lack of money, resources or engineers.